Pulling back information geometry: Information geometric latent metric

 \subsection{Black-box random geometry}

-While it is generally possible to derive suitable expressions for computing metrics and energies for a given decoder family, doing so is tedious, error-prone and time-consuming.
+In general, we can derive suitable expressions for computing metrics and energies for families of decoders, doing so is tedious, error-prone and time-consuming.
 This limits the practical use of the developed theory.

 Drawing inspiration from \emph{black-box variational inference} \citep{ranganath:aistats:2014}, we propose a notion of \emph{black-box random geometry}.
-Assuming we have access to a differentiable KL divergence for our choice of decoder distribution, we can apply the algorithm from Sec.~\ref{sec:geodesic_computation} to compute geodesics.
-In practice, modern libraries such as PyTorch \citep{paszke:neurips:2019} have this functionality implemented for several distributions, so the route is easily followed.
-For some distributions, we do not have closed-form expression for the KL divergence, in which case we can resort to Monte Carlo estimates thereof.
+Assume that we have access to a differentiable KL divergence for our choice of decoder distribution.
+We can then apply the methodology presented in Sec.~\ref{sec:geodesic_computation} to compute shortest paths.

+In practice, modern libraries such as PyTorch \citep{paszke:neurips:2019} have this functionality implemented for several distributions.
+When we do not have closed-form expression for the KL divergence, we can resort to Monte Carlo estimates thereof.
 More specifically, we can estimate the KL divergence by generating samples from the likelihood based on the re-parametrization trick, which allows us to get derivatives with automatic differentiation.
-Such an approach is e.g.\ also used in the probabilistic programming language Pyro \citep{bingham:jmlr:2019}.